A Year in the Apiary - January Beekeeping Tasks (UK)

 - After snow or frost – make sure entrances are clear of ice, dead bees or vegetation.

 A quick visual check from the outside, combined with a gentle heft from the back or side, tells you most of what you need to know in January.
-Save full inspections for spring, when temperatures are consistently suitable – see the main hive management guide for inspection temperatures and techniques.
+Save full inspections for spring, when temperatures are consistently suitable – see the step-by-step hive inspections guide for inspection timing and technique, use the hive management guide for wider colony care, and review hygiene if winter damp, debris or equipment condition are becoming concerns.

 January Beekeeping Checklist – UK Monthly Tasks